vryy/4C/doc/readthedocs/welcome.rst

   - The whole :ref:`Elements<elements>` section is lacking useful information.
     At this point, we only have the materials that may be used with each element type listed.
     Any ideas on useful information is highly appreciated.

-  - The complete :ref:`Boundary condition<boundaryconditions>` section is limited to basic types of conditions.
-    Writing information on more sophisticated ones is necessary.

   - There is some general information on solid material models in the :ref:`Materials<materials>` section.
     Information on other material models is needed.